What is Process Mining?

 It involves analyzing data from various sources, such as process logs, to understand how a process is actually being executed, identify bottlenecks and inefficiencies, and suggest ways to improve the process.

-In previous articles, I shared examples of python tools designed to monitor and visualize logistics performance, build an automated supply chain control tower or create smart visualizations.
+In previous articles, I shared examples of Python tools designed to monitor and visualize logistics performance, build an automated supply chain control tower or create smart visualizations.

-In this article, we will go beyond monitoring and see how process mining with python can help you to identify bottlenecks and improve productivity.
+In this article, we will go beyond monitoring and see how process mining with Python can help you to identify bottlenecks and improve productivity.

 💌 New articles straight in your inbox for free: Newsletter